4dn-dcic/tibanna/docs/simple_example.rst

 To run the pipeline on a specific input file using Tibanna, we need to create an *input json* file for each execution (or a dictionary object if you're using Tibanna as a python module).

-This json file can be found in https://raw.githubusercontent.com/4dn-dcic/tibanna/master/examples/md5/md5_test_input.json.
+The example below can be found at https://raw.githubusercontent.com/4dn-dcic/tibanna/master/examples/md5/md5_test_input.json.

 ::